careem/converter-codegen/contributing.md

 ## Pull Request

-- Make push to your master branch
+- push to your master branch
-- Make pull request with original repository's master branch
+- make pull request with original repository's master branch

 Thanks for contributing! 💚